mozkrypto1/mozkrypto1/README.md

 - 👋 Hi, I’m @mozkrypto1 but you can call me anytime
-- 👀 I’m interested in github community and connecting people ...
-CAT IS MY MIDLE NAME
+- 👀 I’m interested in github community and connecting people